 Volunteer Activities & Summer Programs for Kids with Challenges

 Children with special learning needs or disabilities and their families have many recreational options, from horseback riding to kayaking to cycling, in summer.
-The National Ability Center in Park City, Utah and the National Sports Center for the Disabled in Winter Park, Colorado offer a variety of outdoors programs.
 Autism on the Seas helps arrange vacations on land and sea for families with someone on the autism spectrum.
 In Orlando, Give Kids the World welcomes kids suffering from life-threatening illness and their families to take a break from treatment, hospitals and doctors and just enjoy themselves for a week.
 In partnership with Universal Orlando, they also offer half-day volunteer opportunities for more fortunate families visiting the Orlando area.

 You will learn so much by doing on a volunteer vacation, especially if the kids are older.
-The website Together for Good lists over 120 places that families can give back — even just for a half day – on a land-based vacation or cruise in the Caribbean, Mexico and Central America.
 Established organizations like Cross-Cultural Solutions, Earthwatch, and Global Citizens Network among other non-profit organizations help you find a family volunteer opportunity.
 Many of G Adventures family trips include volunteer activities to sustain the communities at the destinations visited.